What are Logic Games?

 - Look for all the possible implications of them (Inferences will be discussed later.)

-You have to learn how to make these diagrams down pat so that you can do it under the staggering time pressure of test day.
-There are two main techniques:
+You have to master how to make these diagrams so that you can do it under the staggering time pressure on test day.
+There are two main techniques involved:

 - Speed abbreviation techniques: summarize diagrams in a consistent and quick manner.